 Right to know

-The CPRA expands the right to know to include personal information collected beyond the prion after 12-month period, if collected after 1 January 2022).
+The CPRA expands the right to know to include personal information collected beyond beyond the current 12-month look-back period, if collected after 1 January 2022.

-Right to opt out of sharing (additional to sale)
+Right to opt out of sharing (in addition to selling)

-The CPRA expands the right to opt out by requiring businesses to provide consumers with the ability to opt out of sharing personal information for the purposes of cross-contextual behavioral advertising.
+The CPRA expands the right to opt out by requiring businesses to provide consumers with the ability to opt out of not only the selling but also sharing personal information for the purposes of cross-contextual behavioral advertising.

 Rights of minors